FollyMaddy/RetroPie-Share/00-scripts-00/readme.md

 Only in the generated @valerino alike scripts, mouse and autoframeskipping is turned on for all systems.

-It will generate command scripts for systems that support no media.
+It will also generate command scripts.

 # generate-desired-systems.sh